 Nicotine Abuse: How It Happens and How It is Ended

-This alarming statistic goes to prove that nicotine, especially when tobacco-delivered, is highly addictive.
+This alarming statistic goes to prove that nicotine, especially when tobacco-delivered, is highly addictive (and it doesn’t matter if it comes in forms of a traditional cigarette or electronic cigarette).
 It causes physiological and mental dependence that are accompanied by changes in the emotions and attitude of a person involved.
 Anyone who is addicted to nicotine will have a hard time quitting due to extreme cravings and withdrawal symptoms.

 Like any other type of drug abuse, nicotine addiction is a complex matter that has been the subject of countless scientific studies through the years.
 There is no single way to determine whether a person is addicted to nicotine.
 However, there are indications and symptoms to look out for to know, and subsequently receive proper medical attention at the soonest possible time.

 What makes a person more likely to smoke?

 A person is much more likely to smoke if he or she lives with someone who smokes, or is exposed to smoke, at a young age.
 Other risk factors for developing an addiction to nicotine include genetics, environmental factors, and mental illness.

 Who is at Risk of Nicotine Abuse and Addiction?

 Nicotine abuse and addiction are terms that are often interchanged with tobacco addiction in scientific papers.
 While nicotine abuse and addiction may involve other sources such as smokeless tobacco, nicotine patches, and gums, or electronic cigarettes with high nicotine content, cigarette smoking is the most common source of nicotine for highly dependent users.